tayo-k/bmd/index.md

    - Understand the ethos and 	motivations of the engineering organization you’re partnered with
    - Partner more effectively with the organization based on a transparent and well-documented set of principles and practices.

-The culture of software engineering shops has not been codified into shorthand.
-Engineering culture has been dependent on either a handful of enigmatic leaders’ ability to effectively foster healthy and productive engineering organizations; or a select few “brass-ring” organizations remaining the sole purveyors of healthy engineering cultures.

-When we say a shop is “Agile”, one knows exactly what to expect from that engineering organization.
-Operators in the software engineering industry deserve a measure of certainty, a set of principles that readily describe the culture of an engineering organization, on entering the team.

 ## Principles
 ### 1. [Engineering culture is a distinct, quantifiable quality](content/intro.md)